A new business – Too bad I didn't know before…

 Dates should use the following measurement – realistic, but not exaggerated.
 Too much pressure is likely to do the opposite of what we've intended.
 However, they also shouldn't be too easy with too much space, which could cause you to divert from a path of ongoing work.

-Do a self-examination during the first month – even after each work week – to ask the following questions:
+Conduct a self-examination during the first month, or even after each work week, by asking the following questions:

 -